 So now you have a child theme and a parent theme.

-Using child themes is the best practice when it comes to adding extra features or style to a WordPress theme.
+Using child themes is the best practice when it comes to adding extra features or styles to a WordPress theme.
 In fact, you should never edit directly:

 - WordPress core files